Fort Hood: 2009 shooting

-On 5 November 2009 a gunman, who regarded himself as a mujahid waging "jihad" against the United States, opened fire in the Soldier Readiness Center of Fort Hood and killed 13 people while wounding 32 others.
+On 5 November 2009 an Islamic gunman, who regarded himself as a mujahid waging "jihad" against the United States, opened fire in the Soldier Readiness Center of Fort Hood and killed 13 people while wounding 32 others.
 Nidal Malik Hasan, a U.S. Army Major and psychiatrist, was the gunman.
 He was shot and then arrested by Department of the Army police officers Sergeant Mark Todd and Sergeant Kimberly Munley.

 Eyewitnesses to the actual events said: "...Major Hasan wheeled on Sergeant Munley as she rounded the corner of a building and shot her, putting her on the ground.
 Then Major Hasan turned his back on her and started putting another magazine into his semiautomatic pistol.
 It was at that moment that Senior Sgt.
 Mark Todd, a veteran police officer, rounded another corner of the building, found Major Hasan fumbling with his weapon and shot him."

 In 2013, Hasan was convicted of thirteen counts of premeditated murder and thirty-two counts of attempted premeditated murder for the thirty soldiers and two civilian police officers injured in the shooting.
 On 23 August 2013, Hasan was found guilty on all charges and was sentenced to death.

-A memorial site in Killeen, featuring 13 granite columns inscribed with the names and likenesses of the victims, was dedicated in March, 2016.
+A memorial site in Killeen, featuring 13 granite columns inscribed with the names and likenesses of the victims, was dedicated in March 2016.
 The memorial was financed by donations and built by volunteers.